Plinq/pgcrypto/README.markdown

 Warranty
 -

 As I mentioned before, this library is one HUGE hack.
+This is just scratching the surface of keeping your data secure.
+For example, if you don't protect your log files, anyone who can read them can get your private and public keys and decrypt whatever the hell they want.
+You'll also have to scrub your logs, because un-encrypted data is displayed right alongside those private and public keys.

-When you're using something like this alongside data that needs to be well protected, this is just scratching the surface.
-This will make it easy to follow the basics of asymmetric, GPG-based, column-level encryption in PostgreSQL but that's about it.
+Basically, this will make it easy to start with asymmetric, GPG-based, column-level encryption in PostgreSQL.
+But that's about it; the rest is up to you.

-As such, the author and Delightful Widgets Inc. offer ABSOLUTELY NO GODDAMN WARRANTY.
-As I mentioned, this works great in our Rails 3.2 world, but YMMV if your version of Arel or ActiveRecord are ahead or behind ours.
+**As such,** the author and Delightful Widgets Inc. offer ***ABSOLUTELY NO GODDAMN WARRANTY***.
+As I mentioned, this works great in our
+Rails 3.2 world, but YMMV if your version of Arel or ActiveRecord are ahead or behind ours.
 Sorry, folks.

 WTF NO TESTS?!!